trueos/pcbsd/src-qt5/docs/controlpanel.rst

    other accounts to this group.

 Control Panel includes a "desktop selector" menu which allows you to load the configuration utilities from just the operating system (as seen in the example in
-:numref:`Figure %s: PC-BSD® Control Panel <control1a>`), all installed desktops, or one of these installed desktops: KDE, GNOME, Cinnamon, MATE, XFCE4, LXDE, or Lumina.
+:numref:`Figure %s: TrueOS® Control Panel <control1a>`), all installed desktops, or one of these installed desktops: KDE, GNOME, Cinnamon, MATE, XFCE4, LXDE, or Lumina.
 In the example shown in :numref:`Figure %s: Desktop Selector Menu <control2>`, the user is currently logged into the LXDE desktop but they have chosen to view the GNOME utilities.
 The menu icon indicates the control panel view while "(current)" will be beside the desktop that is presently active.